pdstat/hackermusings/ctfchallenge/vulntraining/README.md

 ./![alt](./images/vulntraining-14.png)

+Notice how the path is /admin/users/invoices the value I used was <burp-collab-server>/admin/users.
+So it must use /invoices by default.
+So why admin.vulntraining.co.uk didn't work is a mystery.

 As someone who has developed a lot of API's over the years I'm horrified if this was a true scenario, why oh why would you allow the base URL to an API be configurable on user input in the browser like this!
 This was a tricky flag to find

 Anyway....
 I can use the token now, back to those end points we found before.